sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/telemetry/architecture.md

 3. Exporting batches of not-yet-exported entries in the `telemetry_events_export_queue` to the Telemetry Gateway service

 When exporting events, we explicitly only mark an event as successfully exported when the Telemetry Gateway returns a response with a particular event's generated ID.
 This ensures we always export events at least once.

-Note that before export, [sensitive attributes are stripped](./index.md#sensitive-attributes) as the queued events are being retrieved from the database.

 ## Telemetry Gateway